I enjoy the small classes in Waukesha and Washington County. Will they be increasing? How big are classes at UWM?

 In the first year, there will be no changes to veterans’ services.
 UWM has considerable expertise in providing veterans’ services, and those services will transition sometime next year.

 Students will continue to register at just one campus, choosing the one that best fits their needs.
-As a result, we do not anticipate the need to provide students with transportation.
-No parking changes are being planned – students or faculty traveling from one campus to another will follow the applicable parking rules and choose from the payment options at those campuses.
+As a result, we do not anticipate the need to provide students with transportation between the three campuses.

 Will I be able to go to Pantherfest and UWM basketball games?